Work can be a fun when we know and understand each other well. Let's start conversation to new beginning

 Tell us about your next project Write to us

 Thus, responsive web design is a great fit for those web app owners that want to gain visitors from all devices with different resolutions and screen types without losing their essence.
-So, let’s learn more about the new era of responsive web design, but first let’s understand what is responsive web design?
+So, let’s learn more about the new era of responsive web design, but first let’s understand what responsive web design is.

-Before such types of designs were made available, interface designs were crafted in single view screens that consisted of most likely 640*480.
+Before such types of designs were made available, interface designs were crafted in single-view screens that consisted of most likely 640*480.
 Most of the web was built either in Flash or in HTML.
-But as the technology evolved and the smartphone revolution came, we went through the first fundamental shift towards responsive web design.
+But as technology evolved and the smartphone revolution came, we went through the first fundamental shift towards responsive web design.

 Today, responsive designs have become synonymous with pages that quickly adapt to the browser, screen size, and any other limitations that are projected onto the layout.
 But what comes next?

-Currently, responsive web designs are based on components, and very soon they’d become outdated, same as using tables for layouts.
+Currently, responsive web designs are based on components, and very soon they’d become outdated, the same as using tables for layouts.
 It is known that these solutions are powerful yet they are based on the one-size-fits-all and lack finesse.
-They lack the ability to respond to user needs and inject responsive styles into components.
+They cannot respond to user needs and inject responsive styles into components.

 Components here can be referred to as elements on the page that consists of a collection of other such elements.
 These components are then sawed together to make the entire page of the web apps.
-Components-based designs still can’t completely control their own styles and making designs even more difficult.
+Components-based designs still can’t completely control their styles which makes designs even more difficult.

 But worry not.
 As the CSS is evolving so does the whole responsive design ecosystem.
-In fact, it is changing pretty rapidly and a new era of responsive designs can be seen on the horizon.
+It is changing pretty rapidly and a new era of responsive designs can be seen on the horizon.

-Preference-based media queries are making their way into the responsive design and making the web more interactive for users.
-They enable designers to style and tailor web experiences in accordance with users’ needs and behavior.
+Preference-based media queries are making their way into responsive design and making the web more interactive for users.
+They enable designers to style and tailor web experiences to users’ needs and behavior.
 Further, they’d allow web designers to design adaptive UI/UX designs that are specific to a specific user’s needs.